MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 - **Manual Review Agent** – A user in this role is responsible for reviewing individual transactions and approving or declining them.
 Although manual review agents don't have direct access to the **Support Lists** page, they can modify the status of an entry in the support list through the **Transaction Search** page.
 - **Technical Developer** – A user in this role is responsible for managing the technical configurations and integrations of a Fraud Protection instance for a PSP.
 - **Customer Service Support** – A user in this role can view the transaction details and is provided with information that is required to handle customer queries.
-- **Reporting** – This role provides access to event tracing only, to enable Fraud Protection events and data to be consumed into the PSP's internal reporting infrastructure.
+- **Reporting** – This role provides access to event tracing and activity logs only, to read activity logs, enable Fraud Protection events and data to be consumed into the PSP's internal reporting infrastructure.

 ### Permissions